 - The Financial Privacy Rule: This regulates the disclosure and collection of any private financial information.

 - The Safeguards Rule: Specifies that financial institutions must implement security programs to protect private information.

 - The Pretexting Provisions: These provisions prohibit the practice of accessing private information using false pretenses- also known as pretexting.

 The Gramm-Leach-Bliley Act is also known as Gramm-Leach-Bliley Financial Services Modernization Act.
 To learn more about this act, please visit the Federal Trade Commission.

 Record Nations understands the importance of maintaining the privacy of your documents.
 Our professionals always work with extreme care and efficiency when managing your documents.
-If you need help with document management, call us at (866) 385-3706 or fill out the form on the right for free quotes.
+If you need help with document management, call us at (866) 385-3706 or fill out the form, or contact us directly using our live chat for free quotes today.